 2. What is the use of Form 16?
 Is it Really needed?

 In simple terms, Form 16 is used to file Tax returns.
 Its components include the tax paid, the tax return expected and it also helps in Tax planning.
 It stands important while clearing of tax credit.
 Moreover, its uses as an income proof certificate and for visa processing purposes turn out to be very helpful as well.
 It’s very important for IT returns, to seek loans and also to carry forward losses.

 It has two parts, about which we would learn in depth in later questions.

 Yes, you definitely need Form 16 if you’re a salaried individual who is also a responsible citizen of the country paying all the due taxes on time.

 3. Form 16 online for salaried Employees with example

 Form 16 is one of the important documents needed to file your ITR and you have to obtain this document from your employer.
 Even if you have left your job, you can demand for it from your previous employer.

 - Your gross salary (salary without any deductions) including any prerequisites received by you.

-- All the allowances paid to you by the company, be it travelling allowance, housing rent allowance etc.
+- All the allowances paid to you by the company, be it Conveyance Allowance, housing rent allowance etc.

 - Total income charged under salaries.